Fath-Elmisbah/deep-neural-network-from-scratch/README.md

 # deep-neural-network-from-scratch
-This repository contains an implementation for fully connected neural network models with many options.
+This repository contains an implementation of fully connected neural network models with many options.
-Python language and numpy library is used.
+Only Python language and numpy library are used.